-An example of this type of incident would be the targeted theft of a computer containing confidential data and customer information at an airport security checkpoint.
+An example of this type of incident would be the targeted theft of a computer containing confidential data and customer information in a cubicle or open environment.
 The following features help protect against targeted theft:

 - The pre-boot authentication feature, if enabled, helps prevent access to the operating system.
-See the following procedures: - "Enabling and disabling smart card power-on authentication support on page 47" - "Enabling and disabling power-on authentication support for Embedded Security on page 48" - "Assigning a name to a Java Card on page 40" - "Drive Encryption for HP ProtectTools on page 59" - DriveLock helps ensure that data cannot be accessed even if the hard drive is removed and installed into an unsecured system.
-See "Enabling and disabling Automatic DriveLock hard drive protection on page 49." - The Personal Secure Drive feature, provided by the Embedded Security for HP ProtectTools module, encrypts sensitive data to help ensure it cannot be accessed without authentication.
+See the following procedures: - "Enabling and disabling smart card power-on authentication support on page 46" - "Enabling and disabling power-on authentication support for Embedded Security on page 47" - "Assigning a name to a Java Card on page 39" - "Drive Encryption for HP ProtectTools on page 52" - DriveLock helps ensure that data cannot be accessed even if the hard drive is removed and installed into an unsecured system.
+See "Enabling and disabling DriveLock hard drive protection on page 48." - The Personal Secure Drive feature, provided by the Embedded Security for HP ProtectTools module, encrypts sensitive data to help ensure it cannot be accessed without authentication.
 See the following procedures: - Embedded Security "Setup procedures on page 28" - "Using the Personal Secure Drive on page 31"